-Power infrastructure and electrical grid in Birmingham, England (National Grid ED) — BS EN 60076 / ENATS 35-1 — distribution transformers, switchgear and package substations supplied by Emirates Transformer & Switchgear
+Power infrastructure and electrical grid in Birmingham, England — BS EN 60076 / ENATS 35-1 — distribution transformers, switchgear and package substations supplied by Emirates Transformer & Switchgear

 England